-4.2 Service Diversification
+4.2 Service diversification

-The demands of global clients for integrated service providers, the declining profitability of the core audit services, and the competitive advantage of existing client relationships in auditing have been cited as reasons for service diversification (Aharoni 1999; Malhotra, Morris and Hinings 2006; Rose and Hinings 1999).
+The demands of global clients for integrated service providers, the declining profitability of the core audit services, and the competitive advantage of existing client relationships in auditing have been cited as reasons for service diversification (Aharoni 1999; Malhotra et al. 2006; Rose and Hinings 1999).
 Large advertising firms have also increased the scope of their services to include public relations, strategic marketing consulting, and market research (Grabher 2001; von Nordenflycht 2007).
-In a similar fashion, several large consulting firms have pursued the strategy of providing integrated management and IT consulting services, and have expanded into IT systems integration and outsourcing services (e.g., Accenture/Andersen Consulting, see DeLong 2003).
-However, while most of the PSF archetype literature focuses on diversification across professional boundaries (e.g., Brock, Powell and Hinings 2007; Greenwood, Suddaby and Hinings 2002; Rose and Hinings 1999) and this evidently constitutes the highest degree of service diversification, we include various forms of diversification within one profession or industry in our definition of this contingency factor.
-As many studies have shown, service diversification increases specialization and decentralization (Mintzberg 1979; Williamson 1975).
+In a similar fashion, several large consulting firms have pursued the strategy of providing integrated management and IT consulting services and have expanded into IT systems integration and outsourcing services (e.g., Accenture/ Andersen Consulting, see DeLong 2003).
+However, while most of the PSF archetype literature focuses on diversification across professional boundaries (e.g., Brock et al. 2007; Greenwood et al. 2002; Rose and Hinings 1999), and this evidently constitutes the highest degree of service diversification, we include various forms of diversification within one profession or industry in our definition of this contingency factor.
+As many studies have shown, service diversification increases specialization and decentralization (Mintzberg 1979: 380-430; Williamson 1975: 132-154).
 Moreover, a specialized firm that offers diversified services will find extensive collegial control at the firm level difficult.
 The reason is that few professionals will have the necessary knowledge, or interest, to participate efficiently in decisions covering diverse areas of expertise (Greenwood and Empson 2003).
-We therefore argue that more diversified PSFs are more likely to apply hierarchical, centralized governance structures.
+We, therefore, argue that more diversified PSFs are more likely to apply hierarchical, centralized governance structures.
 Furthermore, we contend that the more diversified a firm's services are, the more likely it is that some services will be inherently more profitable than others.
-Sherer (2007) discusses the constraining effect lockstep remuneration has on the diversification of law firms into regions that command lower billing rates, using the US law firms Baker & McKenzie (eat-what-you-kill) and Cleary Gottlieb (lockstep) as examples.
+Sherer (2007) discusses the constraining effect lockstep remuneration has on the diversification of law firms into regions that command lower billing rates, using the US law firms Baker and McKenzie (eatwhat-you-kill) and Cleary Gottlieb (lockstep) as examples.
 An example outside the legal profession is the declining profitability of accounting services, which was a key reason for accounting firms to expand into consulting services (Koza and Lewin 1999).
 Under such circumstances, a pure lockstep system is more difficult to sustain across different services.

-4.3 Firm Size
+4.3 Firm size